Track two - freedom of bleach

 Lisa, who was also a journalist, had arranged for us to go to the press night of The Showgirl Must Go On at Caesar's Palace.
 It was my first time in Vegas and as we checked into the Mandalay Bay, I spent the first ten minutes gawping at the rows of elderly ladies at the slot machines, a cigarette stuck to their lined, sun-blanched lips.

 Chucking my suitcase onto the enormous bed, I went into the bathroom.
 As I glanced in the well-lit mirror, I noticed my dark roots resembled a narrow strip of chocolate ice-cream in a tub of vanilla.
 I decided to get a last minute bleaching.
 The only place that had availability was the hairdresser at the Hard Rock Hotel who, I learnt later, was Britney’s colourist.
 Darling reader, one of the important life lessons I gleaned is that Americans use much stronger bleach than we do (which explains quite a lot).
 Bleach applied, my scalp slowly started to feel like it was on fire.
 I let out an agonised screech, and one of the gayest men I’ve ever seen – he looked like he had been freshly dipped in a vat of milk chocolate – sashayed over and poured a can of Diet Coke over my burning head.
 That was the second lesson I learnt that day: the acid PH level in Diet Coke neutralises the alkaline PH of the bleach.
-As a result of this lesson, one of my abiding memories of that evening was meeting one of the most famous women on the planet with a flaky scalp that faintly smelt of warm Diet Coke.
+As a result of this lesson, one of my abiding memories of that evening is meeting one of the most famous women on the planet with a flaky scalp that smelt of warm Diet Coke.
 The after show party was at an Italian restaurant behind Caesar’s.
 Bette was very warm and not at all Diva-ish and she said “you’re really funny, you should come do a show in Vegas.”

 Those four days in Vegas were a crazy, magical time.
 I not only got to see Bette’s show (choreographed by Toni Basil who I also met afterwards with my bleachy, Diet Coke scalp.), I saw Cher’s show (including a rehearsal) and was lucky to see Robin Williams’ show Weapons of Self-destruction which was on another level of funny.